April 11 2021

 The team focus on four areas of assistance for our customers:

-Assesment of the platforms and capabilities required from the platform looking at a wide range of operational data from dwell times, sound signatures to sensor capabilities, etc.
+Assesment of the platforms and capabilities required from the platform looking at a wide range of requirements including operational dwell times, sound signatures to EO/IR sensor capabilities, etc.

 Everything from IR sensors, Trakka searlights or cameras deployed on the airframe through to mission suites within the interiors, our Design & modifications team hold both civil and military approvals to design, prototype, create and deploy capabilities suitable for your mission.

-The mission support team will provide comprehensive maintenance coverage for a wide raneg of airframes in use for law enforcement, policing, homeland & national security.
-These types range from the Britten Normal Islander / Defender to the Bombardier Global and helicopters such as the Airbus H145.
+The mission support team will provide comprehensive maintenance coverage for a wide range of airframes in use for law enforcement, policing, homeland & national security.
+These types range from Bombardier Global to helicopters such as the Airbus H145.